chainguard-dev/edu/content/chainguard/chainguard-images/reference/prometheus-config-reloader/image_specs.md

 images: []
 menu:
   docs:
-    parent: "prometheus-config-reloader"
+    parent: "Prometheus-config-reloader"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **prometheus-config-reloader** Image.
+This page shows detailed information about all available variants of the Chainguard **Prometheus-config-reloader** Image.

 ## Variants Compared
 The **prometheus-config-reloader** Chainguard Image currently has 2 public variants: